 This landing page for Vimeo Business wants you to do one thing and one thing only: Get Vimeo Business.

-There is no doubt in your mind what your next action should be.
+There is no doubt what your next action should be.

-- If you are the wallet-out-ready-to-buy customer, you’ll click the green CTA.
+- If you are a wallet-out-ready-to-buy customer, you’ll click the green CTA.

 - If you’re the I-need-to-do-a-little-more-research kind of customer, you’ll watch the video or scroll down.